5 things to do in McHenry County: So many egg hunts!

 Mini Links has been hosted by the Friends of Woodstock Public Library for more than a decade.
 Local businesses sponsor the event and come up with the themes and decorations for each hole on the course.
 Local businesses also contribute prizes to a raffle held during the event.

 Mini Links will take place from 10 a.m. to 3 p.m.
-Saturday at the library, 414 W. Judd St. Admission is $5 for adults and $3 for children age 12 and younger.
+Saturday at the library, 414 W. Judd St. Admission is $5 for adults and $3 for children 12 years and younger.

 5. The Spring Fling: Rejuvenate Yourself and Your Yard Craft and Vendor Fair is one of two craft fairs set for the McHenry and Johnsburg area this week.